-A CAUTION: For propane gas, never connect heater directly to the gas supply.
+A CAUTION: For propane/ LP gas, never connect heater directly to the gas supply.
 This heater requires an external regulator (not supplied).
 Install the external regulator between the heater and gas supply.
-Gas supplier provides external regulator for natural gas.
-The installer provides the external regulator for propane gas.
+A CAUTION: Avoid damage to regulator.
+Hold gas regulator with wrench when connecting into gas piping and/or fittings.

-A CAUTION: Use pipe joint sealant that is resistant to gas (Propane or Natural Gas).
+A CAUTION: Use pipe joint sealant that is resistant to gas (Propane/LP or Natural Gas).